- During the month of October, some people may choose to abstain from alcohol for all 31 days for “Sober October.”

 According to research published in

-While the study did not explore the reasons why young Americans are decreasing their alcohol intake, experts have a few theories.
-The authors of this study, for example, suggest that these changes could be associated with the increase in the number of people in that age group who still live at home.
+The research also found that while younger Americans are decreasing their alcohol consumption, there has been a rise in the co-use of alcohol and cannabis.
+For example, the authors of the JAMA Pediatrics study suggest that these changes could be associated with the increase in the number of people in that age group who still live at home.